twolfson/foundry/README.md

 // TODO: Test in Appveyor (Windows support)
 // TODO: Add --dry-run to `release`
 // TODO: Build `foundry-cli`
-// TODO: Make `1.0.0` as the 'registerVersion' (or registerAt) a config setting

 Release manager for [npm][], [bower][], [component][], [PyPI][], [git tags][], and any command you want.